 Brass and copper have been used to manufacture household objects for centuries.
 Both metals reflect warmth and glow when polished.
 The affection with which brass and copper have been held is demonstrated by the reproduction items in their tens of thousands.
 Helmet-shaped coal scuttles, brass and copper warming pans, copper kettles, brass chestnut roasters, clockwork brass bottle jacks for turning the roast joint, shaped copper stomach warmers and large copper containers for warming the feet while on long train journeys are but a part of the panorama of copper and brass available to the collector.
-While books may be consulted there really is no substitute for handling the items in order to make comparisons with copies and fakes.
-A copy is just that although most so-called copies are but loosely based on the originals, on the other hand, a fake is made with care in order to be passed off as an original and is, therefore, a far more dangerous proposition.
+While books may be consulted there really is no substitute for handling the items to make comparisons with copies and fakes.
+A copy is precisely that although most so-called copies are but loosely based on the originals, on the other hand, a fake is made with care to be passed off as an original and is therefore a far more dangerous proposition.

 Before starting to collect copper it would be as well to clear up one or two points about the manufacturing industry.
-It is one of the oldest metals known to man, and it is a constituent of bronzes.
+It is one of the oldest metals known to man and a constituent of bronze.
 The Bronze Age more or less marks the period when man first became civilized.
 Copper either in its natural state or as part of an alloy or mixture has thus been in use for 6000 years at least.

 It is therefore possible to give rough dates to copper articles, but a word of warning.
 There is not much left of copperware of the more ordinary household variety that is older than 1800.
-Most earlier pieces are in museums, and their dates can be proved.
-Coal scuttles for example, even if they conform to the rules, that is, are thick, pale, and have flaws, are almost always skilful mid or late 1800's copies of earlier styles.
-There are some specialists outside a museum or important house who state that no coal scuttle or kettle exists that can be dated before 1837.
+Most earlier pieces are in museums, and their dates can be proven.
+Coal scuttles for example, even if they conform to the rules, that is, are thick, pale, and have flaws, are almost always skilful mid or late-1800s copies of earlier styles.
+There is some specialist outside a museum or important house who states that no coal scuttle or kettle exists that can be dated before 1837.

 Principal articles of copper still available, even if sometimes they are only good copies, are ale measures, saucepans, coffee pots, warming pans, candleholders (not candlesticks) and preserving pans.
 Naturally, a variety of other articles were made such as trays, finger bowls and goblets.
-Ale measures came in sets from a half gallon down to a dram or tablespoonful.
-Full sets of 1700's ale measures are extremely rare and copied sets, which are expensive can be seen in many country inns.
-You will notice the copper is thin and so much more dented than it needs to be that at first sight, the copy looks like a genuine article.
+Ale measures came in sets from half a gallon down to a dram or tablespoonful.
+Full sets of 1700s ale measures are extremely rare and copied sets, which are expensive can be seen in many country inns.
+You will notice the copper is thin and so much more dented than it need be that at first sight, the copy looks like the genuine article.

 The warming pan is an interesting household article.
 It dates back to the Middle Ages when the pan was brass or bronze and it had a metal handle.
 James II son by his second wife Mary of Moderna, was thought by some not to be her child but a substitute brought into the royal confinement room in a warming pan.
 It is unlikely that it would have been a copper pan, however, for these do not appear to have come in until 1700, when they had beech handles well turned and sometimes lacquered in black.
 Since the advent of the hot water bottle, these pans are no longer functional but they do look attractive hung on a wall, especially if they are kept sparkling clean.

 The other metal was brass.
-This is an alloy of copper and zinc, the zinc being obtained for centuries from calamine mineral from Somerset or from the district around Liege in Belgium.
+This is an alloy of copper and zinc, the zinc being obtained for centuries from calamine minerals from Somerset or the district around Liege in Belgium.

 A considerable number of articles have been made in brass.
 It is harder and less susceptible to denting.
-But it loses its brilliance quickly, and it was given regular and frequent polishing in the old days.
+But it losses its brilliance quickly, and in the old days it was given regular and frequent polishing.
 Old pieces therefore ought to show signs of wear which would be difficult – and uneconomic – to imitate.
 In about 1770 various attempts were made to protect the brass from dulling, and lacquer was developed.
-Nowadays cellulose can be used, but it is not recommended unless you know that it is definitely a type that is harmless and can be removed with ease.
+Nowadays cellulose can be used, but it is not recommended unless you know that it is a type that is harmless and can be removed with ease.